ivan-risueno/FIB-VJ-2DGame/README.md

 # VJ-FIB-2DGame
-2D Game inspired by Night Knight using Castlevania Symphony of the Night resources.
+2D Game made in OpenGL inspired by Night Knight using Castlevania Symphony of the Night resources.
 For educational purpose only.

 Splash screen: